-- 5.6 In order for the Council to be able to consider the success of the implementation of the SCI there will need to be means of monitoring and reviewing the document.
-The Council will be collecting the following data to monitor the success of the SCI: - Data collected from customer satisfaction letter sent out with some decision notices for planning applications (See page 27) - Equalities monitoring form data collected from consultation response forms by Equalities and Diversity Officer (See page 20)
+5.6 In order for the Council to be able to consider the success of the implementation of the SCI there will need to be means of monitoring and reviewing the document.
+The Council will be collecting the following data to monitor the success of the SCI:

-- Use data collected from proposed additional question on consultation response forms about how respondent had heard of consultation and their preferred method for future consultations (See page 19) - 5.7 The data collected will be published in the Annual Monitoring Report which the Council publishes each year.
+- Data collected from customer satisfaction research being carried out by the Council on its planning applications service (See page 32) - Equalities monitoring form data collected from consultation response forms by Equalities and Diversity Officer (See page 22) - Use data collected from additional question on consultation response forms about how respondent had heard of consultation and their preferred method for future consultations (See page 21) - 5.7 The data collected will be published in the Annual Monitoring Report which the Council publishes each year.
 If this indicates that there are problems arising with the existing methods of consultation or improvements could be made to the way the Council involves the community and stakeholders in consultations on planning matters then changes may need to be made to the SCI.
 There will need to be a review of the SCI and the timescale of this set out in the Local Development Scheme (LDS).